PARIS-SACLAY Competence Centre hosted by CEA LIST

 Role in ESMERA

-Especially in the scope of the ESMERA project the platform FFLOR (Future Factory @ LORraine) in the East region in France will be also available.
+Specifically in the scope of the ESMERA project, the platform FFLOR (Future Factory @ LORraine) in the East region in France will be available.
 This platform is located in PSA Trémery near Metz.

 Fréderic Colledani (PhD) is a senior engineer.
 He got his engineering degree in electronics from Supélec, and a PhD in automatic control of industrial systems from Université Paris Saclay.
 He has a large industrial expertise in automotive products (12 years in PSA – Peugeot-Citroën) and in industrial robotics (10 years at CEA Interactive Robotics Lab), especially in designing human-friendly robotics and cobotics solutions, as well as exoskeletons.
 He’s currently focusing on applications of robotics in the agri-food sector.